mpaland/avl_array/readme.md

 # AVL Array container class

-**avl_array** is a C++ STL (map) like container class to store data organzied as AVL tree in a **fixed size** array.
+**avl_array** is a C++ STL (map) like container class to store key-value data organzied as AVL tree in a **fixed size** array.

-Motivation of this container is to randomly insert, update and find elements in static allocated memory with highest performance and in a minimum of time.
+Motivation of this container is to insert, update, delete and find random key-value elements in *static allocated* memory with highest performance and in a minimum of time.

 ## Highligths
 - `std::map` like templated container class
 - Static allocated memory
 - Ultra fast, maximum performance and **no dependencies** (compared to `std::map`)
-- Small memory overhead (arround 5 byte per node)
+- Small memory overhead (arround 5 byte per node in slow-mode)
 - VERY clean and stable C++ code, LINT and L4 warning free, automotive ready
 - Very easy to use, just include "avl_array.h"
 - Doxygen commented code